sarthakkarora/LinkTree/README.md

 2. **Install Dependencies**: `npm install`
 3. **Start the Application**: `npm start`

-I hope you find **My LinkTree** useful and enjoy exploring it as much as I enjoyed building it!
+I hope you find my ** LinkTree** useful and enjoy exploring it as much as I enjoyed building it!